Mathnerd314/stroscot/docs/Commentary/Exceptions.rst

 So, since all the other threads will be killed anyway after this first exception, the exceptions these other threads may or may not have encountered can be ignored, and we can just report the first exception to the caller.
 But this discards information.

 Instead, the ``ThreadKilled`` exceptions can be reported along with the first exception and any other exceptions that manage to make it through.
 This is important enough that Joe Duffy `added <http://joeduffyblog.com/2009/06/23/concurrency-and-exceptions/>`__ an "AggregateException" and a Python PEP added `Exception Groups <https://www.python.org/dev/peps/pep-0654>`__.
-It does require a new mechanism ``try-except*``, but it provides more control over exception handling in concurrent systems.
+It does require a new catch mechanism ``try-except*``, but it provides more control over exception handling in concurrent systems.

 Of course true recovery still requires handling all exceptions inside the thread, before they are reported to the controller.